 Make it a National Park Vacation.
 Grand Canyon National Park is 250 miles from Zion National Park, 280 miles from Bryce Canyon National Park and 200 miles from Petrified Forest National Park.

 Williams (WMA) is an Amtrak destination and a stop for a regional bus service.
-The closest airport with commercial flights is Flagstaff, Arizona (FLG), 80 miles away.
+Eighty miles away, Flagstaff, Arizona (FLG) is the closest airport with commercial flights.

 For a unique experience, visitors can take a historic train into the park with the Grand Canyon Railroad.
-With several packages available, the GCRR offers daily departures from Williams.
+The GCRR offers several packages and daily departures from Williams.
 Arrive at the historic Grand Canyon Train Depot, located across from the El Tovar Hotel.
-The Grand Canyon Train Depot is a log building train station, the only one in the U.S. still in operation.
+The Depot is a log-building train station, the only one in the U.S. still in operation.

 Gateways Towns on Grand Canyon’s South Rim

 Tusayan—Located right outside the south entrance to the Grand Canyon National Park.
-This town is one-mile long though offers the most convenient lodging and dining outside of the Grand Canyon Village.
-Also Tusayan is a base for commercial tours and flightseeing operations.
+This town is one mile long, though it offers the most convenient lodging and dining outside of the Grand Canyon Village.
+Also, Tusayan is a base for commercial tours and flightseeing operations.

 Williams—Located along Interstate 40, Williams is a larger community than Tusayan and it’s 53 miles south of the Grand Canyon South Rim Entrance.
 Additionally it’s the departure point for the Grand Canyon Railways.